openfootball/league-starter/README.md

 # sport.db League Quick Starter Sample - Mauritius Premier League

-Creating your own plain text datasets for your own league(s) from scratch and read it all into your SQL database of choice (e.g. SQLite, PostgreSQL, etc.) with a single command:
+Create your own plain text datasets for your own league(s) from scratch and read it all into your SQL database of choice (e.g. SQLite, PostgreSQL, etc.) with a single command e.g.:

 ```
 $ sportdb build
 ```

-Follow along with this six steps:
+Let's get started.
+Follow along these six steps:

 - Step 1: Add all leagues
 - Step 2: Add all clubs